 Package 6: Increased Wenatchee capacity and extension of 100002

-In August Cascade had an opportunity to obtain vintage long-term firm capacity on Northwest Pipeline along with the ability to extend the term of our principle NWP transport agreement through 2032.
+In August, Cascade had an opportunity to obtain vintage long-term firm capacity on Northwest Pipeline along with the ability to extend the term of our principle NWP transport agreement through 2032.
 The extension of our principle agreement, which is set to expire in 2021, will ensure that our core customers will continue to have their major upstream delivery resource for an additional twelve years without incurring the costs associated with a significant pipeline expansion.
-This transaction also represented an opportunity to address shortfalls in Zones 11 (Wenatchee) and 30 (Bellingham) , plus
+This transaction also represented an opportunity to address shortfalls in Zones 11 (Wenatchee) and 30 (Bellingham), plus

 acquire capacity that could be segmented and re-aligned to other points along our distribution system.
 Total Gas Costs of the incremental capacity, based on current estimates (excluding amortization and without revenue sensitive costs), would increase approximately $0.00619 per therm in Oregon and $0.0007 per therm in Washington per year.
-NWP has no plans to offer a pipeline guaranteed expansion in our critical need areas in the foreseeable future, but even if they did the costs associated with such a project would likely be close to triple the current tariff rate.
+NWP has no plans to offer a pipeline guaranteed expansion in our critical need areas in the foreseeable future, but even if they did, the costs associated with such a project would likely be close to triple the current tariff rate.

 Extension of the Base 100002 contract

 Cascade’s primary NWP transport contract, 100002 has a primary end date of April 30th, 2020.
-By negotiating a contract extension through October 31, 2032, we will be able to realign our Maximum Daily Delivery Obligations (MDDO’s) to delivery points that better meet our customer’s projected needs provided the MDDOs are: (1) to delivery points with posted available capacity within the same zone and to a point already existing on this Agreement; and (2) not in violation with NWP’s New Contract Prohibition as contained in the Settlement Agreement for Reduction in Displacement Reliance, dated May 1, 2001, and the Settlement Agreement for Reduction in Displacement Reliance Through the Columbia River Gorge Corridor, dated July 27, 2001.
+By negotiating a contract extension through October 31, 2032, we will be able to realign our Maximum Daily Delivery Obligations (MDDO’s) to delivery points that better meet our customer’s projected needs, provided the MDDOs are: (1) to delivery points with posted available capacity within the same zone and to a point already existing on this Agreement; and (2) not in violation with NWP’s New Contract Prohibition as contained in the Settlement Agreement for Reduction in Displacement Reliance, dated May 1, 2001, and the Settlement Agreement for Reduction in Displacement Reliance Through the Columbia River Gorge Corridor, dated July 27, 2001.

-Additional Zone 30 & 11 Capacity:
+Additional Zone 30 & 11 Capacity

-As part of this negotiation we acquired an additional 7,241 Dth/day of Sumas receipt with deliveries of 2,500 Dth/day to Zone 30 and 4,741 Dth/day to Zone 11.
+As part of this negotiation we acquired an additional 7,241 Dths/day of Sumas receipt with deliveries of 2,500 Dths/day to Zone 30 and 4,741 Dths/day to Zone 11.
 Cascade has until the term start date of January 1, 2013 to determine the specific delivery points on this additional capacity.
-Most importantly, we have negotiated the flexibility of moving 3,320 Dth/day in MDDO’s from Wenatchee to the Selah delivery point.
-In doing so, NWP will allow us a gain in operational efficiency of an additional 1,421 Dth/day in MDDO’s at Selah to more effectively cover projected shortfalls at the Yakima/Selah gates along the Wenatchee lateral.
+Most importantly, we have negotiated the flexibility of moving 3,320 Dths/day in MDDO’s from Wenatchee to the Selah delivery point.
+In doing so, NWP will allow us a gain in operational efficiency of an additional 1,421 Dths/day in MDDO’s at Selah to more effectively cover projected shortfalls at the Yakima/Selah gates along the Wenatchee lateral.